erysdren/netradiant-custom/README.md

 - Become a viable Source Engine level editor beyond the novelty of making levels outside of Windows
 - Stay in step with general editor changes from upstream [NetRadiant-custom](https://github.com/Garux/netradiant-custom)
+- Disable any Radiant feature that is unrelated to Source Engine level editing

 ## Credits